bioinformatics-core-shared-training/cruk-summer-school-2017/Day4/docker-notes.md

 * **BRASS** for identifying somatic genomic rearrangements, also known as structural variants (SVs)

 The container being used is called `quay.io/wtsicgp/dockstore-cgpwgs:1.0.8`.
+There are some minimal instructions [here](https://dockstore.org/containers/quay.io/wtsicgp/dockstore-cgpwgs).

 Once inside the container we can run any tools that have been installed.
-However, what is not included is *data*.
-In order to analyse our own data we *mount* directories within our own OS so they are available within the Docker environment.
+However, what is not included is *data* and by default the file system is completely isolated from our own machine.
+In order to analyse our own data we *mount* directories on our own OS so they are available within the Docker environment.

 - the `-v` argument to `docker run` allows certain directories on your machine to be visible inside docker.
 	+ -v FROM:TO